 Her Majesty looked regal in red as she stepped out in a new Carolina Herrera guipure lace dress.

 Below we see the sleeveless fit-and flare frock worn by Loren Gray at the Carolina Herrera Spring 2017 Show.
 However, I believe the piece is from the designer's Evening Fall 2016 collection.

-Queen Letizia accessorised with her Prada pointy-toe pumps in nude patent leather and a new red clutch bag with a satin panel down the centre.
+Queen Letizia accessorized with a new pair of beige Prada glossed Saffiano leather pointy-toe pumps (US$650) and a new red clutch bag with a satin panel down the centre.

 Today we saw the return of the diamond and ruby bracelet which dates back to October 2007 when Letizia wore it to the Royal Gala Dinner in honour of Slovakian President.
 Its provenance is unknown.

 She coordinated the bracelet with her Aldao Joyeros ruby cabochon and diamond dangle earrings.

 King Felipe VI and Queen Letizia welcomed the President of Slovenia, Borut Pahor at their home in the Palace of Zarzuela today.

 Their Majesties hosted a luncheon for Mr Pahor in honour of his official visit to Spain.